noice-com/developer-assignment/README.md

 # developer-assignment

-Return the assignment as private github repo with access given to github account(s) provided to you by us.
+Please return the assignment as a private Github repo with access given to Github account(s) provided to you by us.

 ## Overview

-At Noice many of our systems rely on event based (pub/sub) communication.
+At Noice many of our systems rely on event-based (pub/sub) communication.
 An example of such system is chat.
-Chat can take many forms from lobby chats with thousands of users to 1-1 chats between two users.
-For this assignment we are only focusing on the former so building a lobby chat where all users can chat together in a single room.
+Chat can take many forms from lobby chats with thousands of users to one-to-one chats between users.
+In this assignment we will only focus on the former where all users can chat together in a single room ("lobby").

 ### Example chat message struct